 Case in point: The movie's take on body image. ("My pores are huge."
 "At least you guys can wear halters -- I have man shoulders.")
 Google "thigh gap" and you'll see endless blog and photo results glorifying a trait physically unachievable for so many, but that someone -- then many someones -- decided was ideal.

 But the movie's true power (besides skyrocketing Lohan's career) is that it is endlessly quotable.
-A personal favorite: "I cant go to Taco Bell.
+"I cant go to Taco Bell.
 I'm on an all-carb diet!
 God, Karen, you're so stupid!"

 Not nice, but for a film that literally spells out its meanness in the title, nice was always beside the point.
 Parents know children emulate what they see in movies, and while no one likely wants their sweet daughter turning into Regina George, what's wrong with wearing pink on Wednesday?

-Hopefully, Lohan (as she tries to make both a personal and career comeback) is celebrating "Mean Girls" with a Kalteen bar, because she owes a lot to this film.
+Hopefully, Lohan (as she tries to make both a personal and career comeback) is celebrating the spring 2018 release of the Broadway musical with a Kalteen bar, because she owes a lot to this film.

 In tribute, here are 10 grool things you may not know about the film: